Vaei/DeleteBinaries/README.md

 ## How to Use

+1. Clone & Build from .sln using Visual Studio 2022
-1. Create a shortcut to `DeleteBinaries\DeleteBinaries\bin\Release\net6.0\DeleteBinaries.exe`
+2. Create a shortcut to `DeleteBinaries\DeleteBinaries\bin\Release\net6.0\DeleteBinaries.exe`
-2. Place it in your project folder alongside the `.uproject` file
+3. Place it in your project folder alongside the `.uproject` file
-3. Clear the "Start In" field.
+4. Clear the "Start In" field.
 This is vitally important, it will not work otherwise.
 This field must be empty.